Powers

 In general, powers in the game system are divided into two categories based on the scope of the effect that power can exert on the game world.

 AT-WILL: Powers that can be invoked during a character's normal turn during an encounter.
-These types of powers are defined using character assets, features, resources and conditions like any other character ability.
-The effect they can produce is constrained by the normal limits of the action economy and the scale and scope of effects permitted are limited to the scope and effects available to all character abilities in general.
+These powers are defined using character assets, features, resources, and conditions like any other character ability.
+The effect they can produce is constrained by the normal limits of the action economy, and the scale and scope of impact permitted are limited to the scope and effects available to all character abilities in general.

-RITUAL: Ritual powers allow the effects of special powers to scale beyond normal limits but require the investment of additional resources and narrative constraints.
-Resources can include special materials, time spent in preparation, a specific location or environment, and/or the participation of multiple individuals.
-In some cases, ritual powers may require the assistance of advanced technology, equipment, or special artifacts.
+RITUAL: Ritual powers allow the effects of special powers to scale beyond normal limits but require additional resources and narrative constraints.
+Resources can include unique materials, time spent in preparation, a specific location or environment, and/or the participation of multiple individuals.
+In some cases, ritual powers may require the assistance of advanced technology, equipment, or unique artifacts.

 Defining Powers